kidscancode/godot_recipes/src-4/content/3D/rolling_cube.md

 You can do this with {{< gd-icon RigidBody3D >}}`RigidBody3D`, {{< gd-icon CharacterBody3D >}}`CharacterBody3D`, or {{< gd-icon Area3D >}}`Area3D` as your collision node.
 There will be minor differences in how you handle movement.
 Which node you choose should depend on what other behavior you want in your game.
 For this recipe, we're only concerned with the movement.
 {{% /notice %}}

-By default, everything will be centered at `(0, 0, 0)` so the first thing we're going to do is offset everything so that the *bottom center* of the cube is the {{< gd-icon CharacterBody3D >}}`CharacterBody3D`'s position.
+By default, everything is centered at `(0, 0, 0)` so the first thing we're going to do is offset everything so that the *bottom center* of the cube is the {{< gd-icon CharacterBody3D >}}`CharacterBody3D`'s position.

-To do this, move the mesh and collision nodes up to `(0, 1, 0)`, leaving the rest where they are.
+The default size of a {{< gd-icon BoxMesh3D >}}`BoxMesh3D` is `(1, 1, 1)`, so do this, move the mesh and collision nodes both up to `(0, 0.5, 0)`, leaving the rest where they are.
 Now when you select the root node, its position will be the *bottom* of the cube:

 ![alt](/godot_recipes/4.x/img/cube_003.png)

-Now when you want to roll the cube, you'll need to move the `Pivot` one unit in the direction you want to move.
-Since the mesh is attached, move it the opposite amount.
+Now when you want to roll the cube, you'll need to move the `Pivot` `0.5` in the direction you want to move.
+Since the mesh is attached, you need to move it the opposite amount.
 For example, to roll to the right (**+X**), you'll end up with this:

 ![alt](/godot_recipes/4.x/img/cube_004.gif)